muskanmahajan37/Assault-Cheat/README.md

 # Assault-Cheat

 * Simple Cheat for assault Cube.
-* create it for fun nothing else .
+* i create it for fun nothing else .
 * The Source code is Absolutely untidy (i will improve and  add more features in the cheat if i see any interaction).

 # Futures: